-- Instead of Table 6.5C.3.1.5-1 use Table 6.5C.3.1.5-1

 6.5C.3.1.5 Test requirement

 The measured average power of spurious emission on the SUL carrier, derived in step 3, shall not exceed the described value in Table 6.5C.3.1.5-1.

-The spurious emission limits apply for the frequency ranges that are more than ΔfOOB (MHz) in Table 6.5C.3.1.3-1from the edge of the channel bandwidth.
+The spurious emission limits apply for the frequency ranges that are more than ΔfOOB (MHz) in Table 6.5.3.1.3-1from the edge of the channel bandwidth.